btey/OBIEE-GitDevEnv/README.md

 | modified RPD | LOCAL.rpd  |
 | current  RPD | REMOTE.rpd |

 The custom script for the merge automatically copies these files that Git gives us and put in the folder "Temp-Merge" that we have configured.
-Then open the Admintool selecting the file "current.rpd" so that we only have to go to the option "File > Merge" and select the "original" and the "modified" RPD files.
+Then open the Admintool selecting the file "current.rpd" so that we only have to go to the option "File > Merge" and select the "original" and the "modified" RPD files:

 - In the merge window, clic "Select > Repository" for the original master repository.
 - Select the "original.rpd" file and put the "Repository Password" for the original RPD.